Bookstore's Tweet On The Sale Of A Children's Book After 27 Years, Goes Viral

 The book held its breath.
 It had hoped so often, only to have that hope crushed.
 Hands lifted it from the shelf, wrapped it warmly in paper.
 As the door closed on its past life, the book heard the soft cheers of its shelfmates.— Sarah Todd Taylor (@scraphamster) November 17, 2018

 The bookshop opened in 1920 and is in the town of Southport in northwestern England.
-Its website says the store "holds a comprehensive range of books suitable for all ages, interests and pockets."
+Its website says the store holds "a comprehensive range of books suitable for all ages, interests and pockets."

 Joanne Ball, the employee who sold the book, told NPR that it was bought by an "older gentleman who was buying several books on the Norman Conquest of Britain for his grandson."